 The slideout room extension provides a spacious living area at the push of a button.
 The slideout room is extended and retracted using a hydraulic mechanism with an electronic control system.
-The slideout control switch is located on the lower left dash area.
+The front slideout control switch is located on the lower left dash area.

-Travel Latches
+Travel Straps

-The Travel Latches must be released before attempting to extend the room or damage to the coach will result.
+The travel straps must be released before attempting to extend the room or damage to the coach will result.

-The travel latches are designed only to help keep the room extension secured against the coach sidewall to maintain an effective weather seal while the vehicle is in motion.
+The travel straps are designed to help keep the room extension secured against the coach sidewall to maintain an effective weather seal while the vehicle is in motion.
 They are not designed to withstand the force exerted by the hydraulic extension mechanism and will not prevent accidental extension of the room.

-The travel latches are located at the bottom edges of the slideout room side walls.
+The travel latches are located near the floor at the front and rear ends of the slideout room.

-To Release:
+To Release Straps: